Blue Lagoon - Admission - FIT and Groups

 Blue Lagoon Model with Face creme

-Silica is not harmful to hair, however, if your hair gets wet it can become stiff and difficult to manage.
-Therefore, we recommend that you apply conditioner to your hair before entering the Lagoon – and leave it in your hair while in the lagoon.
-Complimentary conditioner is provided in the shower area.
+Silica is not harmful to hair, but it can leave it feeling stiff and difficult to manage once dry.
+To protect your hair, it is recommended to apply conditioner before entering the lagoon and leave it in while bathing.
+Complimentary conditioner is available in the shower area.

 Did You Know?